oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article5.md

 The token is the section that starts with *eyJh* and ends with *pE9w*.
 Copy this value to the clipboard and paste it into the winodw that prompts for a token when you try to access the dashboard application.

-### run the *message producer* application on the OKE cluster instance (manual deployment from *kubectl*, passing the OCID of the stream to publish to as environment variable)
+### Run the Person Producer Application on the OKE Cluster instance

 File `person-producer-deployment.yaml` contains the specification of the Kubernetes resources that we would like to deploy on the cluster.
 A Deployment with a Pod based on the container image `<region key>.ocir.io/<namespace>/go-on-oci/person-producer:1.0.1` that we have pushed a little while back.